We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 After incorporation, shareholders vote on new Board members — shareholders with more shares hold more weight in these elections.

 The Board also appoints corporate officers, such as the CEO, President, and CFO.
-The officers handle the day-to-day of the business from the top.
+The officers handle the day-to-day business from the top.

 Smaller corporations could see one person playing both shareholder and management roles.
 However, in larger corporations, shareholders aren’t usually involved in business operations.